 The undulation also informs the placement of Sustainable Drainage Systems as part of the wider drainage strategy.
 By aligning building heights and road hierarchies with the natural fall of the land, we ensure that gravity-fed drainage remains efficient, directing runoff toward natural collection points and attenuation ponds at the site's lowest elevations.

-As part of the ongoing design process, we are already liaising with Design West, Environment Agency and other statutory consultees and advisory bodies.
-Detailed ecology, drainage, heritage and other surveys will all be undertaken as part of our pre-application work.
+As part of the ongoing design process, we liaised with Design West, Environment Agency and other statutory consultees and advisory bodies.
+Detailed ecology, drainage, heritage and other surveys were undertaken as part of our pre-application work.

-Secured by Design (SBD) principles will also inform the scheme’s design.
+Secured by Design (SBD) principles have informed the scheme’s design.
 SBD is an official police security initiative that works to improve the security of buildings and their immediate surroundings to provide safe places to live, work, shop and visit.

 Yes.
 The proposals will deliver a quantum of new tree planting within open space, green corridors and streets.